Hadès

-The Hadès system was a short-range ballistic pre-strategic nuclear weapon system designed by France, as a last warning before use of strategic nuclear weapons, in the perspective of a Soviet invasion of Western Europe.
+The Hadès system was a short-range ballistic pre-strategic nuclear weapon system designed by France as a last warning before the use of strategic nuclear weapons in a prospective Soviet invasion of Western Europe.
 It was designed from July 1984 as a replacement for the tactical road-mobile Pluton missile.
 Initially 120 missiles were planned to be deployed.

 A wheeled trailer and launcher, each carrying two missiles in containers, was planned for deploying the Hadès.
-The original design had a range of 250 km, which was later increased to 480 km.
+The original design had a range of 350 km, which was later increased to 450 km.
 The guidance system was an inertial platform which could be programmed to execute evasive maneuvers before hitting the target.
 A version designed to hit hardened underground targets also had a final guidance system which used a GPS-based digital system, resulting in a Circular Error Probable of only 5 m, compared to a CEP of 100 m for the standard version.

 Development

 Hadès began with project definition in 1975 as a replacement for the Pluton system.
 Development started in July 1984, and flight testing started in 1988.
 The Hadès program planned to build 120 missiles, some with nuclear and some with HE warheads.
-Originally designed with a range of 250 km, the range requirement was later increased to 480 km.
+Hadès was originally designed with a range of 350 km, that would enable it to reach East Germany and Czechoslovakia if deployed from within France.
+The range requirement was later increased to 450 km.
 The missile was carried horizontally, erected by the truck itself, and launched immediately.
 The light weight of the missile made it easy to deploy even on difficult zones, and its great range made it usable for limited strategic aims, though not to destroy Soviet cities and missile silos.

 In 1991, due to the changing situation in Europe and to the German opposition to the program (which was openly designed to strike East Germany), restrictions were decided upon so as not to deploy the system and limit the complement to 15 mobile launching platforms and 30 missiles.

-The navigation system was an inertial platform which could be programmed to execute evasive maneuvers before hitting the target.
-The version of the Hades missile designed to hit solid underground targets also had a final guidance system which used a GPS-based digital system, resulting in a Circular Error Probable of only 5 m, compared to a CEP of less than 100 metres for the standard version.

-The system entered service in 1992, as a resource kept in storage in case of a serious national threat, in Lunéville.
+The system entered service in 1992, as a resource kept in storage in case of a serious national threat, in north-eastern France near Lunéville.
 Reports in 1993 suggested that a reversion to the 250 km range missile, but with a hard target HE penetration warhead and a GPS mid-course updating of the inertial navigation system, would provide an accurate and difficult-to-counter offensive weapon.
 A TV digital scene matching terminal guidance system has also been proposed, providing a CEP down to less than 5m.